For two-thirds of young adults, getting a job that provides financial security is the primary reason for going to college.

 From there, they began battling through part-time jobs and six-month contracts, trying to gain experience and land a great full-time job.

 But the job search isn’t easy.
 The workforce is more competitive than ever, alternative education is booming, and employers are beginning to realize that candidates without college degrees can be highly skilled.

-The truth is that no one can afford to sit back and passively send out resumes anymore.
+The truth is that no one can afford to sit back and passively send out college resumes anymore.